 It glistens and shimmers in the fading light

 As we draw closer to its unfailing might.

 Pebbles unearth themselves in my direction

-Until I’m forced to seek shelter from the storm.
+Until I’m forced to seek shelter inside.

-An older couple wait for us inside,
+An older couple wait for us,

 Wearing clothes from days long gone.